atlas-outreach-data-tools/atlasopenmagic/README.md

 Args:
 - `defs`: dictionary where keys are sample types and containing a list with DIDs and an optiona color parameter.
 - `skim`: skim to use for the whole dataset.
+Only available for the `2025e-13tev-beta` release.
 - `protocol`: protocol for the urls.

 **Usage:**